Wouldn’t it be nice to understand how to deal with anxiety naturally and easily? Good news, you can !!!

 High stress = disturbed wind

 Most of us have gotten quite used to high stress in daily life.
 We take it more or less as the norm nowadays.
-The nature of the wind is light, rough, mobile and cool.
+The nature of the wind is light, rough, mobile, and cool.
 We can consider that stress by nature is rough.
 So any kind of stress disturbs the wind.
-Our lives are also filled with excessive movements of the body, voice and mind.
+Our lives are also filled with excessive movements of the body, voice, and mind.
 Our jobs, especially high-stress office jobs, involve constant mental activity.
 In some cases, our job involves talking constantly.
 And some of us push our exercise routines too hard for too long.
 If you add an excessively light diet, it’s a double whammy for the wind system.
 Some examples of rough, light, and cold foods include raw foods, lentils, toast and crackers, ice water, oil-free foods, caffeinated beverages, and in general insufficient nutrition.

-Symptoms of excess wind include anxiety, insomnia, nervousness, mood swings, irritability, stiffness, memory loss, yawning, sighing and shaking, as well as moving pains especially in the lower back, hips and joints.
-Actually the wind function of most people is somewhat disturbed in today’s society.
+Symptoms of excess wind include anxiety, insomnia, nervousness, mood swings, irritability, stiffness, memory loss, yawning, sighing and shaking, as well as moving pains, especially in the lower back, hips, and joints.
+Actually, the wind function of most people is somewhat disturbed in today’s society.
 We all generally experience a mild form of one or more of these symptoms.
 So what do we do to prevent disturbed wind?

 How to deal with anxiety naturally: working with wind points is a simple remedy

 Essentially, wind points provide a way to apply therapeutic treatments to help coordinate the wind element if it is disturbed.
-The fundamental theory of Tibetan Medicine says that the cause, nature and cure of all diseases are the five elements.
+The fundamental theory of Tibetan Medicine says that the cause, nature, and cure of all diseases are the five elements.
 When an element is out of balance we have to use the opposite characteristics of the given element to bring it back into balance.
-Since the wind is rough, light, cool and mobile, it is necessary to apply to the smooth, heavy, warm and stable wind points.
+Since the wind is rough, light, cool and mobile, it is necessary to apply to the smooth, heavy, warm, and stable wind points.
 The easiest way to do this is to apply oil and heat to the tips.
-The oil is smooth and heavy while the heat is hot and stabilizes with direct application such as warm hands or a compress.
+The oil is smooth and heavy while the heat is hot and stabilizes with a direct application such as warm hands or a compress.

 Types of oil to use